-- (a) provide people who do not already have essential foundation skills with access to a low-cost way to gain those skills; and - (b) provide progression to higher-level study and skilled employment; and - (c) build the literacy and numeracy skills of eligible learners; and - (d) enable learners to learn English or te reo Māori; and - (e) encourage TEOs that are best able to meet the needs of foundation education learners.
+- (a) provide people who do not already have essential foundation skills with access to a low-cost way to gain those skills; - (b) provide progression to higher-level study and skilled employment; - (c) build the literacy and numeracy skills of eligible learners; and - enable learners to learn English or te reo Māori. (d)

-Special Supplementary Grant (SSG) Funding is to fund additional tutor support for inclusive education in TEOs.
+Special Supplementary Grant (SSG) Funding is to fund additional educator support for inclusive education in TEOs.

-The following Conditions apply, under section 426 of the Education and Training Act (the Act), to the DQ1-2 Fund Funding and SSG Funding (as applicable) that you receive for the Funding Period, in addition to the Base Funding Conditions set out in this Funding Conditions Catalogue and the Conditions in the Act.
+The following Conditions apply, under section 426 of the Education and Training Act (the Act), to the DQ1-2 Funding and SSG Funding (as applicable) that you receive for the Funding Period, in addition to the Base Funding Conditions set out in this Funding Conditions Catalogue and the Conditions in the Act.

-- 1.1 To be an eligible organisation to receive DQ1-2 Fund Funding, you must be: - (a) a Tertiary Education Institution (TEI), namely: - (i) a University; or - (ii) Te Pūkenga New Zealand Institute of Skills and Technology (Te Pūkenga); or - (iii) a Wānanga; or - (b) a registered Private Training Establishment (PTE).
+- 1.1 To be an eligible Organisation to receive DQ1-2 Funding, you must be and continue to be for the duration of the Funding Period: - a Tertiary Education Institution (TEI), namely: (a) - (i) a University; or - (ii) Te Pūkenga; or - (iii) a Wānanga; or - (b) a Registered Private Training Establishment (PTE).